nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <br>

-> There will not be any exit confirmation displayed on ezDo upon executing the command.
+> No exit confirmation will be displayed upon executing the command!

 <br>

-### 12. Viewing help: `help / h`
+### 3.12 Viewing help: `help / h`
 ---
 _**Brings up the help guide in a separate window.**_<br>